 Though TEM and STEM are more time intensive than many other frequently used analytical tools, a variety of signals are accessible from these techniques, making it possible to perform chemical analysis at the nano scale.
 Besides high image resolutions, it is possible to characterize crystallographic phase, crystallographic orientation (using electron diffraction experiments), generate elemental maps (by using EDS or EELS) and acquire images highlighting elemental contrast (Z-contrast or HAADF-STEM mode).
 These can all be accomplished from precisely located areas at the nm scale.
 STEM and TEM are excellent failure analysis tools for thin film and IC samples.

-Contact us today for your Transmission Electron Microscopy and Scanning TEM needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Transmission Electron Microscopy and Scanning TEM needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.